|Randall Andrew Husack|

 We used to suntan in his back yard, we'd both strip down to our shorts, smoke some weed, and lie in the sun, I remember "Sunny Days" by Lighthouse... totally fit us.
 That's when I found out Randy had 2 webbed toes.
 Cool!
 We would drink his dad's liquor.
 That combined with the grass, meant for a very fun strange day.

 In another story I mentioned "Roderick", who lives in my head...
 Well he would convince Randy and me to do crazy things.
 We tried LSD, PCP, and Special K as well as uppers and downers.
 Randy was so cute when he was tripping.
 Also there was a house being built next door and we'd kick in some Buffalo Board and laugh when the construction guys returned.
 We biked to near Polo Park and stashed them in the trees, We waited at the edge of the train bridge that ran the BNSF line across the Assiniboine River.
 When we heard a train coming we'd pop a couple of acid papers and rush up to the bridge, trying to out run the train.
 We couldn't and we just made it to the track step-offs just as the train blasted by.
 Barely room for both of us on the bridge..
 This was the first time I told Randy I wanted to die.
 (To this day, all this..
-I blame on Roderick...)
+I put the blame on Roderick...)

 Randy and I went to a whole lot of concerts together.
 Trooper, like 5 or 6 times, Saga (where we smuggled in lemon gin and got toasted during the concert), Prism, KISS, Teenage Head (on acid), "Love that Frankie Venom!), Streetheart (The last concert they did - at Hagar's on Pembina Hwy), Journey, Boomtown Rats, Mötley Crüe, Styx, The Guess Who, Twisted Sister...
 I think that's most of them.
 Randy was a fantastic partyier!